ohenrik/tabs/README.md

 tables has a minimum of shared functionality, like fetching a table or describing it.

-### Tables
+### Tabs

-Tables is the class used to load all tables defined in a package.
+Tabs is the class used to load all tables defined in a package.
 This is the class used for loading tables and gaining an overview of all tables defined in a package.